survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

    [3] ./app/index.js 566 bytes {0} [built]
 ```

 Take a good look at those *.map* files.
 That's where the mapping between the generated and the original source happens.
-During development it will write the mapping information within the bundle itself.
+During development, it will write the mapping information within the bundle itself.

 ### Enabling Sourcemaps on Browsers